kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(d\) The aircraft must be flown at least five hours by the manufacturer.

-\(e\) The aircraft must be supplied with a provisional aircraft flight manual or other document and appropriate placards containing the limitations established by §§21.81(e) and 91.317.
+\(e\) The aircraft must be supplied with a provisional aircraft flight manual or other document and appropriate placards containing the limitations established by §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.81   Requirements for issue and amendment of Class I provisional type certificates.|§21.81]](e) and 91.317.

 \[Doc.
 No. 5085, 29 FR 14571, Oct.
 24, 1964, as amended by Amdt.
 21-66, 54 FR 34329, Aug.
 18, 1989\]

 ### §21.223   Class II provisional airworthiness certificates.

-\(a\) Except as provided in §21.225, an applicant is entitled to a Class II provisional airworthiness certificate for an aircraft for which a Class II provisional type certificate has been issued if—
+\(a\) Except as provided in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.225   Provisional airworthiness certificates corresponding with provisional amendments to type certificates.|§21.225]], an applicant is entitled to a Class II provisional airworthiness certificate for an aircraft for which a Class II provisional type certificate has been issued if—

-\(1\) He meets the eligibility requirements of §21.213 and he complies with this section; and
+\(1\) He meets the eligibility requirements of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.213   Eligibility.|§21.213]] and he complies with this section; and

-\(2\) The FAA finds that there is no feature, characteristic, or condition of the aircraft that would make the aircraft unsafe when operated in accordance with the limitations established in §§21.83(h), 91.317, and 121.207 of this chapter.
+\(2\) The FAA finds that there is no feature, characteristic, or condition of the aircraft that would make the aircraft unsafe when operated in accordance with the limitations established in §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.83   Requirements for issue and amendment of Class II provisional type certificates.|§21.83]](h), 91.317, and 121.207 of this chapter.

 \(b\) The applicant must show that a Class II provisional type certificate for the aircraft has been issued to the manufacturer.